vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 ### February 10, 2022 - 0900 PST

 Updates to the VMSA-2021-0028 were made to reflect the release of product updates that directly address the Log4j vulnerabilities.
-VMware recommends upgrading to the latest versions of the major release you are on in order to ensure that the Log4j issues are fully resolved.
+VMware recommends upgrading to the latest versions of the major release you are on in order to resolve the Log4j issues.

 Not all product releases contain Log4j 2.17.1 or newer at the time of this update.
 Because VMware has found that our products are not susceptible to the lesser CVE-2021-45105 and CVE-2021-44832 issues we did not postpone the release cycles to include the newer Log4j binaries.
 The releases that are listed close the critical CVE-2021-44228 and CVE-2021-45046 vulnerabilities.
 Future releases of VMware products will bring Log4j binaries up to 2.17.1 or newer.